kchendil/Tomcat/README.md

 Description
 ===========

-Installs and configures Tomcat version 6 or 7, Java servlet engine and webserver.
+Installs and configures latest Apache Tomcat version 6 or 7.

 Requirements
 ============

 Platform:

-* SLES 11 SP2 (Oracle)
+* SLES 11 SP2

 The following Opscode cookbooks are dependencies: